jafi1775/CSCI1300-Work/project3/README.txt

 To escape the house you must collect a minimum of 3 ghost remnants, but the more you collect the better!
 You must also escape before time in game reaches midnight on Halloween (24).
-You navigate through the haunted house using wasd, and can not see where you are going.
+You navigate through the haunted house using wasd, and all the lights are off so you can not see where you are going.
+Good luck!

+Tip : If you are struggling in the game, I suggest moving left to right until you cannot to cover all your bases.
+And once you've done that move forward.